nileiur/recipes-analysis/index.md

  frameborder="0"
  ></iframe>

 I did something similar when investigating the relationship between calories and average rating, binning calories based on the fact that most recipes had around 350-450 calories (the mean number of calories across recipes was 427, while the median was 305).
-When plotting, I observed that recipes with 250-650 calories had a slightly wider spread than recipes outside this calorie range.
+After creating the plot below, I observed that recipes with 250-650 calories had a slightly wider spread than recipes outside this calorie range.

  <iframe
  src="assets/cals-vs-rating.html"